bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 0: 00:00:31

 That is amazing.
-You know what else is amazing, Sjoerd?
+You know what else is amazing, Sjors?

+Speaker 1: 00:00:34

 The 9V battery thing that you have in your hands.

-You just pushed a...
+Speaker 0: 00:00:38

-This is a CoinKite product as well?
+This is a CoinKite product as well.

 Speaker 1: 00:00:41